Lotto24/gradle-release/README.md

 <table border="0">
   <tr>
      <th>Value</th>
-     <th>Description</th>
      <th>Example</th>
   <tr>
 <tr>
   <td><strong>patch</strong></td>
-  <td>This release contains only backwards-compatible bug fixes and small changes</td>
   <td>A version of 'x.y.3-SNAPSHOT' will be tagged and released as 'x.y.3'.
 Afterwards the version will be updated to 'x.y.4-SNAPSHOT'.</td>
 </tr>
 <tr>
   <td><strong>minor</strong></td>
-  <td>This release contains only new functionality in a backwards-compatible manner</td>
   <td>A version of 'x.3.z-SNAPSHOT' will be tagged and released as 'x.4.0'.
 Afterwards the version will be updated to 'x.4.1-SNAPSHOT'.</td>
 </tr>
 <tr>
   <td><strong>major</strong></td>
-  <td>This release has incompatible API changes or brings a lot of new features</td>
   <td>A version of '3.y.z-SNAPSHOT' will be tagged and released as '4.0.0'.
 Afterwards the version will be updated to '4.0.1-SNAPSHOT'.</td>
 </tr>
 </table>